 Students should start researching their studying abroad plans as soon as possible.
-We recommend that students attend a general information session during their freshman or sophomore year.
+We recommend that students attend a general information session during their freshman year.
 There are many program options and many details that need to be discussed so it is best to plan in advance.

 Is study abroad only for students of certain majors?